godotengine/godot-docs/getting_started/step_by_step/signals.rst

    The advanced view lets you connect to any node and any built-in function, add arguments to the callback, and set options.
-You can toggle the mode in the window's bottom-right by clicking the :button:`Advanced` button.
+You can toggle the mode in the window's bottom-left by clicking the :button:`Advanced` button.

 .. note::